 CONFIRMING that the National Department of Environmental Affairs will place officials (youth environment graduates) within selected municipalities to provide support to municipalities in the coordination and implementation of ward and school based environmental education and awareness and other environmental related functions and programmes; place the Officials within the Municipality to coordinate ward based environmental education and awareness programme and also provide support to the Municipality in executing the environment management mandate under the guidance of managers responsible for environment functions in the Municipality.
-Mr Njabulo Ncgobo was placed at Prince Albert Municipality as from January 2019 and progressing very well.
+Mr Njabulo Ncgobo was placed at Prince Albert Municipality in the 2019.